 2. Make the Spread

 First up toast the pecans!
 You can do this while the cranberry sauce is cooking and that way both will cool at the same time be ready for the next step.

 Then whip up the cheeses until they are smooth.
 Add the (cooled) cranberry sauce and pulse everything together.
 Your cranberry spread will now be seriously pink. 🙂

 Fold in half the pecans and move everything to a serving bowl.
 Then top with the remaining pecans and serve with your favorite crackers.

-You want a firm cracker that can stand up to the texture of whipped goat cheese, but still one with a mild flavor which will be a good base.
+You want a firm cracker that can stand up to the texture of whipped cheese, but still one with a mild flavor which will be a good base.
 Some choices include: